opencircular/docs/6_open-circular-net.md

 ![Image](./assets/images/zkSmartRoute.jpg)

-1. (Consumer) The client wil compute and send the following to the Orderbook:
+1. (Consumer) The client will compute and send the following to the Orderbook:
     - geohash of the pickup location region
     - encrypt the actual location with the users public key
     - compute a maskedGPS, i.e a random GPS location within a few blocks of the real location using differential compute.